"In the Spotlight: LinXis discussed in Dutch financial daily"Read more

 Guus van Dongen (1956; PhD, Prof) is an invaluable advisor to LinXis with his scientific and medical expertise in imaging and antibody development.
 He advises and steers the LinXis research team on a daily and stand-by basis.

 As a professor at the VUmc Department of Radiology & Nuclear Medicine, Tracer Center Amsterdam, and project leader of the VU University Medical Imaging Center, Amsterdam, he has become an international expert in preclinical and clinical molecular imaging, in the development of monoclonal antibodies (mAbs) and antibody conjugates like ADCs, and in the in the image-guided (pre)clinical evaluation of new targeted drugs.
 His department serves many leading biotech, pharma and imaging companies, as well as innovative start-ups, and has brought > 25 antibody conjugates, prepared in own licensed GMP facilities, in first-in-human studies.
-He is (co)author of > 180 peer-reviewed papers, h-index 44, and is inventor at several patents.
+He is (co)author of close to 200 peer-reviewed papers, holds an h-index of 54, and is inventor at several patents.

 Jan Reedijk is professor emeritus at the Leiden Institute Chemistry, of Leiden University.
 He is a highly renowned international expert in platinum chemistry, metal coordination by ligands and metal applications in medicine.
 He has well over 1200 (co-)authored refereed research publications and patents (1965 - 2015).
 During his academic career he has supervised over 250 MSc student projects, over 90 postdocs and 90 graduate students (1973-2011).
 His h-index (WoS spring 2015) is listed as 85.
 He has served or is still serving in over 15 editorial boards of scientific journals.